Jesus' ascension to Heaven

 cannot be interpreted literally by Trinitarians because it implies that God the

-Father and Jesus are two separate entities.
-The solution is to interpret Jesus'
+Father and Jesus are two separate entities with physical bodies.
+A solution is to interpret Jesus'

 The following information sources were used to prepare and update the above